Clint Lowery: PRS SE Clint Lowery

 In September 2012, PRS said that the new SE Clint Lowery guitar is designed for heavy metal and hard rock players with attitude.
-It features a beveled mahogany body with white binding on the body, neck, and headstock, 24-fret, 25½" scale length mahogany neck with rosewood fretboard and Lowery designed inlays, PRS Designed SE adjustable stoptail bridge and tuners, black nickel hardware, and string gauges 11, 18, 22p, 32, 44, 56 tuned to C♯/drop "B" (C♯-G♯-E-B-F♯-B).
+It features a beveled mahogany body with white binding on the body, neck, and headstock, a 24-fret, 25½" scale length mahogany neck with rosewood fretboard, Lowery-designed inlays, PRS-designed SE adjustable stoptail bridge and tuners, black nickel hardware, and string gauges 11, 18, 22p, 32, 44, 56 tuned to C♯/drop "B" (C♯-G♯-E-B-F♯-B).
 The guitar has a wide fat neck profile and comes equipped with SE HFS treble and Vintage bass pickups with one volume and push/pull tone control with 3-way toggle switch.